Granulocyte colony stimulating factor (G-CSF)

 - Redness and irritation at the injection site

-- Bone pain happens in up to 4 out of 10 people (40%) and is caused by the bone marrow making blood cells – paracetamol can help to control any pain
+- Bone pain happens in up to 4 out of 10 people (40%).
+It is caused by the bone marrow making blood cells.
+Paracetamol can help to control any pain

 - Constipation – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days

 - Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when the treatment ends.
 You will have regular blood tests to check how well your liver is working

 Some people may have one or more of the following side effects

 You need to keep your ready filled syringes in the fridge between 2 and 8°C, except for lenograstim (which is stored at room temperature).

 You won’t get all these side effects.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before